-Manning has been found not guilty of “aiding the enemy” by leaking hundreds of thousands of classified national security documents, which implicate the United States in war crimes, to WikiLeaks in a verdict announced last month by Judge Col. Denise Lind at a military base in Fort Meade, Maryland.
-He has been found guilty of 19 other counts, including five of violating the Espionage Act.
-Manning is now in the sentencing phase of his court-martial, facing more than 100 years in prison.
+Manning has been found not guilty of aiding the enemy by leaking hundreds of thousands of classified national security documents, which implicate the United States in war crimes, to WikiLeaks in a verdict announced last month by Judge Col. Denise Lind at a military base in Fort Meade, Maryland.
+He has been found guilty of 19 other counts, including five counts of violating the Espionage Act.
+Manning is now in the sentencing phase of his court-martial, and faces more than 100 years in prison.

 Candice Bernd: So you just got back from Oslo.
 What happened while you were there?
 How was everything received in terms of the delivering of the petitions?

 Norman Solomon: I kept hearing that with our presentation of the petitions, the media coverage inside Norway was unprecedented.
 We had major coverage in the biggest media in the country.
 There are two national TV channels there, and we were widely covered on not only the evening news, but also on a live broadcast as I pulled the wagon of the petitions to the entrance of the Nobel committee office.
 We were in the largest daily paper in the country Tuesday morning, and just extensive coverage.
 So given that the politics of the Nobel committee are largely rooted in Norway itself, I think that’s significant.
 Underneath that, I think, is a disquiet that exists in Norway as in many other parts of the world, but perhaps most acutely in Norway, that there’s concern the Nobel Peace Prize has lost its way, and that the organization with the formal name Norwegian Nobel Committee is without a moral compass.